 If your child’s room is not completely dark at bedtime, you can try using room darkening shades or even just a blanket draped over the window in a pinch.
 Darkness boosts melatonin production which encourages the onset of sleep.

-Providing structure and routines during this period of transition will support children in making the adjustment to Daylight Savings Time.
-For a smooth transition, adjust the day so that regular activities, playtime and mealtimes all follow the new clock.
+Providing structure and routines during this period of transition will support children in making the adjustment to DST.
+Adjust the day so that regular activities, playtime and mealtimes all follow the new clock.

 Change is never easy but on the bright side, when it comes to children and sleep, springing forward into Daylight Savings Time is far easier than falling back.
 Splitting the difference on nap timing, being mindful of light and darkness to reset your little one’s internal clock and shifting other daily routines will have your children well rested and ready for spring.